Introduction to Computer Science

 How to Transfer Files From Your Computer to the Lab Machines

 We don't recommend it, but students sometimes want to work on the labs on their personal workstations and transfer the resulting code to the lab machines so they can hand it in.
-This is a document written by two of our majors who graduated in May -- Dan Barella and Eli Rose.
+This is a document written by two of our senior majors -- Dan Barella (who is a Wednesday Lab Helper) and Eli Rose.

 Class Notes and Examples